 #5.
 Nighthawk Carbon Monoxide Alarm

 This carbon monoxide alarm is what will keep you, your family and other occupants safe from CO poisoning.
-The fairly small unit is lightweight and can be placed in different locations with ease.
+The reasonably small unit is lightweight and can be placed in different locations with ease.
 It displays the readings in digital form via the well-sized screen and has an easy-to-operate button.
 The unit is plugged into a 120V Ace power outlet but has a 9V DC battery backup just in case there is power interruption or outage.
 I love the unit’s memory keeping that records earlier detections.
 This can help you detect a recurring problem, for instance, a leaking flue, damaged chimney, generators, and more.

-#4 First Alert CO615 Dual-Power Carbon Monoxide Detectors with Digital Display
+#4.
+Dual-Power Carbon Monoxide Detectors With Digital Display

 By: First Alert

 I have fitted this detector in my workshop, and I know it works as well as the company and consumers claim.
 It had gone off severally when I left the car running for too long while in the garage which is next to the workshop.
 The unit also sensed the gas after the space heater developed some problems and started redirecting the fumes towards the workshop.
 The unit is very versatile and can be fitted in different places with ease.
-In fact, a complete novice will manage to do it using the ordinary tools.
+In fact, a complete novice will manage to do it using ordinary tools.
 The device can run via a battery or plug into the mains.
 It has a bright display for showing the readings and is easy to operate.